Wednesday, October 20, 2021

 Team photo above: Sunday morning softball with some of the Hollywood gang and my town-team teammates in 1967 in Moab, Utah.

 That is skinny me, age 21, third from the right, second row.
-The tall guy in the back row Karl Malden.
-Ricardo Montalban, kneeling in front row fourth from the right.
+The tall guy in the back row, Karl Malden.
+Ricardo Montalban, kneeling in the front row, fourth from the right.

 No comments: